9 Famous Quotes That Everyone Gets Wrong All the Time

 “Winning isn’t everything.”

 This motivational quote, wrongly attributed to Vince Lombardi, isn’t as feel-good when you hear the original version.
 The real quote, spoken by former UCLA Bruins football coach “Red” Sanders, was uttered to a group of students at a physical education workshop in 1950: “Men, I’ll be honest,” Sanders said.
 “Winning isn’t everything. [long pause].
 Men, it’s the only thing!”
 (Take that, “trying your best” and “having a good time”!)
+You might have gotten these quotes wrong, but these 25 life-changing quotes are oh-so-right.

 “The proof is in the pudding.”